Eczbek/xieite/docs/terminal/setCursorPosition.md

 ### Parameters
 - `position` - A `xieite::terminal::Position` copy, the new cursor coordinates
 ### Return value
-- `std::string` - The resulting ANSI escape sequence to print
+- A `std::string`, The resulting ANSI escape sequence to print

 <br/><br/>